ontariodungeons/nebulix-dice-wizard/prompts/base.md

 # Base Prompt

+This is a training prompt.
+By manually confirming the accuracy of the responses the AI will perform much better.
+The final step should be to convert this to a file that can automate the process in a single file.

 ## Prequisite Review

 The project is already configured and running, review astro.config.mjs, tailwindcss.config.js, tsconfig.json, postcss.config.js, package.json.
 Summarize the technical aspects of the project.
+We do not need the code for the configurations, unless they are new

 ## Astro Form Structure